 Arequipa, Peru

-Arequipa might be Peru’s second city, but it’s still one-tenth the size of capital Lima.
+Arequipa might be Peru’s second largest city, but it’s still only one-tenth the size of capital Lima.
 Yet, surprisingly, it has just as much to offer in terms of history, culture, and cuisine – and far more natural beauty to boast about.
 Situated at the foot of the towering, ice-capped volcano El Misti, and with four other volcanoes looming in the distance, it feels worlds apart from other cities.
 Home to just under a million people, Arequipa has a way of enchanting from the moment you arrive.

-7. Valparaiso, Chile
+7. Valparaíso, Chile

-Valparaiso, Chile
+Valparaíso, Chile

 Colourful, chaotic, and creative, Valparaíso is one of Chile’s most intriguing cities.
 It’s a place of contrasts: a hard-working port city and tourist hub; beautiful yet shabby, atmospheric yet gritty.
-The famous Chilean poet Pablo Neruda wrote “Valparaíso, how absurd you are… you haven’t combed your hair, you’ve never had time to get dressed,” and this rather sums up the city’s appeal.
+The famous Chilean poet Pablo Neruda wrote: “Valparaíso, how absurd you are…you haven’t combed your hair, you’ve never had time to get dressed.”
+And this rather sums up the city’s appeal.
 It’s mad, yet charming – and couldn’t be more different to the sleek capital Santiago.

 The city is known for its bright-coloured clifftop homes, which seem to tumble down the steep hills.
 The hills are so steep, in fact, that most people forgo roads and use ancient-looking funiculars to get up and down.
 The views from the top are dazzling, especially at night, when the ocean reflects the flickering city lights.
 The port district is home to characterful bars, quaint shops, and quirky restaurants, and the area feels delightfully eclectic.